-Since we first decided to visit Normandy (more on that here), I knew we had to make a stop here.
+Since we first decided to visit Normandy (more on that here and here), I knew we had to make a stop hither.
 This place has been on the bucketlist for years!
 And no wonder.
 Over 3 millions of tourists visit Mont Saing-Michel yearly, making it one of the most recognised landmarks in France.
 They must know something, right?

 Nothing prepares you for how majestic this place is from up close.
 While peeking up at its medieval housing, defensive walls and vast soaring Abbey, you’d have no trouble feeling like you stepped into the pages of a story book.

 The island on which Mont Saint-Michel resides has been fortified since antiquity.
 Besides that, the monastery that gives the island its name has existed here since the 8th century AD.
 And what is most impressive, like in Carcassonne, once you step through the outer gate and into the outer bailey, you are thrown back straight into the 1600s.
 A seventeen century populated with people dressed in 2019 fashion, but still.

 The era houses and the defensive structures like portcullises, drawbridges and towers provide a striking contrast to our modern clothes.
 The street lamps, the artsy signs advertising various hospitality services and the lack of cars and road signs all paint an unified image.
 An image as impressive as it was unexpected.